from the benzodiazepine class of drugs, prescribed primarily for insomnia, panic disorders, and anxiety.

 And because Xanax withdrawal tends to be more severe than that of other benzodiazepines, the drug manufacturer suggests a Xanax taper schedule where doses are reduced no more than 0.5 mg every three days.
 (Medical supervision is still recommended.)

-When weaning off Xanax, special cases, such as people with PTSD, traumatic brain injuries, a history of substance abuse or dependence, cognitive disorders, older veterans, or those with multiple prescriptions (including other benzodiazepines, amphetamines, or opioid prescriptions), may require additional steps.
+When weaning off Xanax, special cases, such as people with PTSD, traumatic brain injuries, a history of substance use disorder or dependence, cognitive disorders, older veterans, or those with multiple prescriptions (including other benzodiazepines, amphetamines, or opioid prescriptions), may require additional steps.
 The U.S. Department of Veterans Affairs (VA) recommends:

 - Admitting people who face greater medical risks to health care facilities